miur/tenjo/README.rst

    │       └── a-b-c.task
    ├── collab-project
    │   ├── .cancelled
-   │   ├── @user1
+   │   ├── .done             # can be used to archive whole "@user1" when he is transferred to another project or company │   ├── @user1
    │   │   ├── .done
    │   │   │   └── a.task